The Community Collective for Trauma-Informed Evidence-Based Prevention and Treatment Services

 Rural Communities

-Rural communities often face higher rates of adverse childhood events and barriers to services, including issues with transportation, insurance, language, availability and stigma, making increasing access to these supports and services a critical health and equity strategy.
+Rural communities often face higher rates of adverse childhood events and barriers to services, including issues with transportation, insurance, language, availability and stigma, making increasing access to these supports and services a critical health strategy in these areas.

 Linguistically and Culturally Responsive Services